 Establishing a new entrants program would allow a mechanism for new entrants to participate in the fishery.
-This program would be an administrative change and would not be expected to result in biological impacts to the resource as the harvest of golden crabs is constrained by an ACL.
+This program would be an administrative change and would not be expected to result in biological impacts to the resource as the harvest of golden crab is constrained by an ACL.
+The golden crab fishery is also constrained to 11 federal permits by a limited access program.

-Unless the Council chooses Alternative 3 as their preferred alternative for Action 4, under Alternative 1 (no action) there would be no way for new entrants to come into the fishery.
+Unless the Council chooses Alternative 3 as their preferred alternative for Action 4, under Alternative 1 (No Action) there would be no way for new entrants to come into the fishery.
 Action 13 provides four methods for new entrants to enter.
 Alternative 2 would allow entrants to come in through shares taken as part of a violation, revoked through the "use it or lose it" provision (Action 6), or should the ACL reach 3 million pounds.
 Alternatives 3 through 5 would set aside 2%, 5%, or 10% of the shares (respectively) to be made available to new entrants through an annual auction.